jaafarkh/OTA_MLE/README.md

 # OTA_MLE
-Orer tracking analysis by Maximum Likelihood Estimator This repository includes Matlab code for the Order Tracking Analysis using three methods:
+Orer tracking analysis by Maximum Likelihood Estimator This repository includes Matlab code for the Order Tracking Analysis of signals with multiple close/crossing using three methods:
-(*) Our developed Maximum Likelihood Estimator
-(*) Time Variant Discrete Fourier Transform of Blough (*) Vold-Kalman Order Tracking of Vold
+(●) Our developed Maximum Likelihood Estimator method (●) Time Variant Discrete Fourier Transform method of Blough (●) Vold-Kalman Order Tracking method of Vold
 Please cite as:
 Order Tracking Analysis Using Maximum Likeihood Estimator in the Presence of Crossing Orders and Low Resolution Tacho Signal (to be published)